stefandesu/goe-mensa-bot/README.md

 # Göttingen Mensa Bot

-An upcoming Telegram bot for the canteens of the University of Göttingen.
-A older prototype is available as [@GoeMensaBot](https://t.me/GoeMensaBot), but will be completely rewritten using [goe-mensa-api](https://github.com/stefandesu/goe-mensa-api).
+A Telegram bot for the canteens of the University of Göttingen.
+It is currently running as [@GoeMensaBot](https://t.me/GoeMensaBot), but it is still under development.

-Current tests are running on [@GoeMensaDevBot](https://t.me/GoeMensaDevBot), but it might not always be available.

 ## Installation